 We are a family of 4 living aboard in Boston Harbor.

 Back-to-school isn’t really a part of our lives anymore since school never really starts or ends, though our routines do shift with the seasons.
 We transition from travel and spontaneity to cozy home time and routine.
 Right now, we are solidly in our fall routine of sword fighting, art classes, and co-op.

 “There are so many colors and rainbows everywhere.
 All the houses and stores are really pretty, there were lots of gardens and even a fish pond in one yard.” -Kinsley

 Provincetown is a fantastic place for families to visit.
 We only stayed two days but could have explored for a lot more than that.

 “There’s a lot of options to make kids happy within easy walking distance of the town dock.
 Lots of restaurants, three different ice cream stores, beaches, a library, and a lighthouse.” -Kinsley

 Update: Goblin has been sold.
-Our best wishes go with her and to her new owner, where we hope she’ll be a cozy home and for partner in exciting travels.
+Our best wishes go with her and to her new owner, where we hope she'll be a cozy home and a partner in exciting travels.